317:40-9-1. Self-directed services (SDS)

 (iv) Homeopathic services;

-(v) Services available through any other funding source, such as SoonerCare, Medicare, private insurance, public school system, rehabilitation services, or natural supports;
+(v) Services available through any other funding source, such as SoonerCare, Medicare, private insurance, the public school system, rehabilitation services, or natural supports;

 (vi) Room and board including deposits, rent, and mortgage payments;

 (vii) Personal items and services not directly related to the member's disability;

 (x) Vehicle maintenance or other transportation related expense;

 (xiii) Tickets and related costs to attend recreational events;